elkowar/yolk/docs/src/getting_started.md

 # Getting started

 **Remember: Yolk is currently in very early development.
-Except breakages, lost files, and other issues.
+Expect breakages, lost files, and other issues.
 Always have a good backup of your files before using Yolk in this stage.
 You have been warned.**

 Yolk uses an approach to dotfile management very similar to [GNU Stow](https://www.gnu.org/software/stow/):